yigitsadic/yigitsadic/README.md

 I am interested in serverless functions and knative solutions. 🚀

-Currently, I am developing applications with Nodejs and Ruby on Rails. ❤️
+Currently, I am developing applications with Ruby on Rails, Nodejs and Golang. ❤️

 I like to work with Google Cloud Platform. ☁️